 This year's valuation should be seen as a positive.
-At this point in the amortization schedule (amortization period of 30 years as of last valuation), the UAAL is expected to increase year over year due to contribution payments not covering all interest charges.
-As a result of continued good investment performance the System's UAAL decreased compared to the prior year when an increase was expected.
+At this point in the amortization schedule (amortization period of 29 years as of last valuation), the UAAL is expected to increase year over year due to contribution payments not covering all interest charges.
+As a result of continued good investment performance (on average) and actuarial gains on the liabilities, the System's UAAL decreased compared to the prior year when an increase was expected.
 Based on the impact of compound interest, small gains at this point in the process can have a profound impact down the line.

-The System's funded status increased from 56.4% to 57.7%.
+The System's funded status increased from 57.7% to 59.3%.

 The calculated City Contribution Rate is less than the normal cost and less than the Corridor Midpoint.
-However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.32% of pay.
+However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.36% of pay.

-There was an actuarial liability experience gain, but it was mostly offset due to a higher than assumed cost of living adjustment (to be paid in 2019).
-There was also an actuarial gain on assets due to better than expected investment performance for the two prior years.
-Note that this is exactly how this type of COLA provision is designed to work (better than expected investment performance pays for the additional COLA).
-The liability gain layer established with this valuation and the prior valuation produce an annual amortization credit of 0.37%.
+There was an actuarial liability experience gain mostly due to a lower than assumed cost of living adjustment (to be paid in 2020) and fewer retirements and more terminations than expected.
+There was also an actuarial gain on assets.
+The liability gain layers established with this valuation and the prior valuations produce an annual amortization credit of 0.90%.